 There are nerve endings that may become involved with healing scars from surgery.
 While there may not be a major nerve injury, the small nerve endings during the healing period may become too active producing a painful or oversensitive area due to the small sensory nerve involved with scar tissue.
 Often, massage and early non-surgical intervention resolves this.
-It is important to discuss post-surgical pain with Dr. Brown.
+It is important to discuss post-surgical pain with Dr. Brown and/or Certified Nurse Injectors.